chenrbin/cen3031project/src/backend/README.md

 	require('crypto').randomBytes(64).toString('hex')

 Set ACCESS to a random value
 Set REFRESH to a random value

+run "npm install" to install the necessary dependencies.

 # To start server
 Run "npm start" in the backend directory